Duality for commutative group stacks: A theorem of the square

-\section{A Theorem of the square}
+\section{A theorem of the square}

-For an abelian variety~$A$ over a field~$k$, the classical ``theorem of the square'' asserts that for all $x,y\in A(k)$, and for any line bundle~$L$ on~$A$, there is an isomorphism $(\mu_{x+y}^*L)\otimes L \simeq (\mu_x^*L)\otimes(\mu_y^*L)$.
-We will need similar facts for some group stacks: abelian stacks on the one hand, and classifying stacks on the other hand.
+For an abelian variety~$A$ over a field~$k$, the classical ``theorem of the square'' asserts that for all $x,y\in A(k)$, and for any line bundle~$L$ on~$A$, there is an isomorphism $(\mu_{x+y}^*L)\otimes L \simeq (\mu_x^*L)\otimes(\mu_y^*L)$, where for a point $x$ of $A$, the morphism $\mu_x : A\to A$ is the translation $a\mapsto a+x$.
+We will need similar facts for some commutative group stacks: abelian stacks on the one hand, and classifying stacks on the other hand.
 This section is a short interlude devoted to the proof of these facts.

-\begin{defi} Let~$G$ be an algebraic group stack over a base scheme~$S$.
+\begin{defi} Let~$G$ be a commutative group stack over a base scheme~$S$.
 Let~$L$ be an invertible sheaf on~$G$.
 We denote by $\Lambda(L)$ the so-called ``Mumford bundle'' on $G\times_S G$

 where $\mu$ is the product map and $p_1, p_2$ are the projections from $G\times_S G$ to~$G$.
 We denote by~$\varphi_L$ the induced morphism of stacks:

 Functorially, $\varphi_L$ maps a point $g\in G(S)$ to the class~$[\mu_g^*L\otimes L^{-1}]$. \end{defi}